yemyintsoe/zeekwek-pos/hotpot-features.md

 ### 3. Order Management:
 1. Real-Time Order Tracking: Track orders from when they’re placed, sent to the kitchen, prepared, and served.
+   * Sidenote - need finish alert to waiter *
-2. Split Orders: Split a single order across multiple courses or times, allowing customers to add additional items as they eat.
+3. Split Orders: Split a single order across multiple courses or times, allowing customers to add additional items as they eat.
-3. Add-On Items: Easily add extra items (e.g., extra noodles, vegetables, meat slices) to ongoing orders without restarting the process.
+4. Add-On Items: Easily add extra items (e.g., extra noodles, vegetables, meat slices) to ongoing orders without restarting the process.

 ### 4. Billing and Payment:
 1. Service Charge and Tips: Automatically add service charges and allow for tipping options.